Hair Drug and Alcohol Testing FAQs

 A hair sample will normally have a selection of hairs in each of the phases of growth and this is taken into account in our analysis.

-It is estimated to take approximately 5-7 days from the time of drug use or exposure for head hair containing the drug markers to grow above the scalp and be available for cutting and analysis.
-It is recommended to wait at least three to four weeks following the suspected use of a drug before collection of a sample so that the period of use/exposure is included in the collected sample.
+It is recommended to wait two weeks following the suspected use of or exposure to a drug before collection of a sample so that the period of use/exposure is included in the collected sample.

-Cellmark uses a team of professional samplers who visit solicitors’ offices and courts to take samples (blood and urine samples for supplementary alcohol marker analysis can be taken at the same time).
-The samplers are skilled at taking discrete samples and will ensure that the integrity and chain of custody of the sample is maintained.
+We have a nationwide team of fully trained sample collectors who are skilled at taking discrete samples and will ensure that the integrity and chain of custody of the sample is maintained.

-Head hair grows at an average rate of approximately one centimetre (cm) per month with a range of between approximately 0.7 and 1.5cm.
-At Cellmark we assume the population average of 1cm per month in the calculation of section dates and the length of hair available at the time of collection will determine what time period can be analysed.
+Head hair grows at an average rate of approximately one centimetre (cm) per month.
+The length of hair available at the time of collection will determine what time period can be analysed.
+For example, if a 3-month analysis is requested, we will require 3cm of hair.

 Testing a single section of head hair provides an overview for that period of time.
 A maximum of 3cm (i.e. one 3 month period)can be tested.
 Alternatively, head hair samples can be divided into individual 1cm lengths to provide an approximate “month by month” report to demonstrate patterns of drug use or abstinence.
 The number of sections that can be tested for the presence of drugs will be dependent upon the length of sample available.

-Cellmark analyses for chronic alcohol consumption (defined as an average consumption of 60 grams of pure alcohol per day (7.5 units) over several months) by testing for breakdown products of alcohol which are incorporated into hair, specifically EtG and EtPa.
+Our business partners, Lextox, analyse for chronic alcohol consumption by testing for breakdown products of alcohol which are incorporated into hair, specifically EtG and EtPa.

 Ethyl glucuronide (EtG) is a product of alcohol degradation in the liver and is incorporated into hair via blood vessels supplying the hair follicle and also from sweat.